GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 Download the Joomla! package file to your virtual machine instance, unpack the files, and change the required ownership and permissions settings.

-1. In the SSH console window, change directory to the web root.
+1. In the SSH console window, change directory to the web root:

         cd /var/www/html

-1. Remove the default index.html file.
+1. Remove the default `index.html` file:

         sudo rm index.html

-1. Enter the following command to download the package for Joomla! version 3.9.23.
+1. Download the package for Joomla! version 3.9.23:

         sudo wget https://downloads.joomla.org/us/cms/joomla3/3-9-23/Joomla_3-9-23-Stable-Full_Package.tar.bz2

     If you want to use a different version, you can find the links to available versions on the [Joomla!
 Downloads](https://downloads.joomla.org/us/cms) page.

-1. Extract the files from the archive that you downloaded.
+1. Extract the files from the archive that you downloaded:

         sudo tar -xvjf Joomla_3-9-23-Stable-Full_Package.tar.bz2

-1. Change the ownership of the web server root directory so that Apache can access files.
+1. Change the ownership of the web server root directory so that Apache can access files:

         sudo chown -R www-data:www-data /var/www/

-1. Change the permissions on the files and directories.
-These settings enable owners to read and write files and to read, write, and execute in the directories.
-Non-owners can read files and and read and execute in the directories.
+1. Change the permissions on the files and directories:

         sudo find . -type f -exec chmod 644 {} \;
         sudo find . -type d -exec chmod 755 {} \;

+    These settings enable owners to read and write files and to read, write, and execute in the directories.
+Non-owners can read files and read and execute in the directories.

-1. Install `sendmail` in case it's not installed on your Linux distribution.
+1. Install `sendmail` if it's not installed on your Linux distribution:

         sudo apt install sendmail -y

 ## Setting up the database

 Create a MySQL database for Joomla! and then grant permissions to a non-root user account that Joomla! can use to access the database.
-You can see MySQL administrator password on the Deployment Manager deploy page after your LAMP stack is deployed.
+You can see the MySQL administrator password on the Deployment Manager deploy page after your LAMP stack is deployed.

-1. Create the new database.
-For example, you can name the database "joomla".
+1. Create the new database:

         mysqladmin -u root -p create joomla

+     In this example, the database is named `joomla`.

-1. Log in to the MySQL console.
+1. Log in to the MySQL console:

+        mysql -u root -p

     Enter the MySQL administrator password, when prompted.

-        mysql -u root -p

-1. Set the permissions on the database for the MySQL user account used by Joomla!.
+1. Set the permissions on the database for the MySQL user account used by Joomla!:

         CREATE USER 'YOUR_USERNAME'@'localhost' IDENTIFIED BY 'YOUR_PASSWORD';
         GRANT ALL ON joomla.* TO 'YOUR_USERNAME'@'localhost';

-    replacing `YOUR_USERNAME`, and `YOUR_PASSWORD` with your values.
+    Replace `YOUR_USERNAME` and `YOUR_PASSWORD` in the commands above with your values.

 1. Exit the MySQL console.

         exit